Lights and Illumination

 The aim was to raise awareness of the breadth of 3M technologies, while maximizing impact, exposure and inspiration for a non-technical audience.
 By visualizing the effects of light, 3M AMD could empower their sales force and speak to designers, architects and innovators on an experiential level instead of a technical level.
 Based on this success, a new smaller version of the kit was also designed by Design Group Italia to support the global sales force with effective communication tools.
 These MEC sales units were designed and manufactured in quantity in just three months, enabling 3M to mobilize the sales force immediately.
 Design Group Italia leveraged the insights from the joint research project to quickly prototype the MEC.

 Flexible Electric Vehicle Charging

-When ABB was preparing to enter the EVCU market, DGI began with a research program to understand the potential needs of utility companies, local councils, businesses, and users.
-This led to a modular system for public spaces that can be adapted to historic town centers or multi-storey car parks.
+When ABB was preparing to enter the EVCU market, DGI began with a research program to understand the potential needs of utility companies, local councils, businesses and users.
+This led to a modular system for public spaces that can be adapted to historic town centres or multi-storey car parks.
 The electric vehicle charger required intricate lighting.
 The charger needed to remain well lit and visible to drivers in various environments and times of day.
 The lighting also acts as a communication tool that is visible from a distance.
-When the charger is green it signals that the car is fully charged and ready to go, blue signals that the car is in the middle of charging, and red signals that the charger is out of use.
+When the charger is green, it signals that the car is fully charged and ready to go, while blue signals that the car is in the middle of charging, and red signals that the charger is out of use.

 New Light Vision

-MUIR-Lighting for the elderly
+MUIR-Lighting for the Elderly

 An industrial research project in strategic sectors in Regione Lombardia and the Ministero Dell’istruzione, Dell’ Universita’ e della ricerca di cui al decreto N.7128 on the 29th July 2011.